 • Cameras and electronics

-This special coverage ensures these items are protected up to their appraised value, offering coverage that exceeds standard policy limits.
+Scheduled personal property coverage protects these items up to their appraised value, giving you a level of coverage that goes well beyond what a standard policy delivers.

 FeatureCovered by Standard PolicyRequires Extra Coverage